microsoft/vs-diagnostics-demo-recipe-app/tips/NoSideEffects.md

 ```
 **Warning: The above is an insane property - getters should be idempotent.**

-1. Set a breakpoint in `RecipeManager.cs` line `86`
+1. Set a breakpoint in `RecipeManager.cs` line `86`.
-2. Navigate to the home page which should cause the breakpoint to hit
+2. Navigate to the home page which should cause the breakpoint to hit.
-3. In the watch window add the expression `RecipeManager.Singleton.NextRecipe, nse`
+3. In the watch window add the expression `RecipeManager.Singleton.NextRecipe, nse`.
-4. Inpspect the item
+4. Inpspect the item.

 This illustrates how `, nse` works.
 You can think of `,nse` as executing the code involved but without writting back to your application.
 So in this case when you look an item with `,nse` you get the next item every time you inspect the object but your application isn't changed.